-What is the point of pour over coffee?
+What is the point of pour-over coffee?

-Pour over coffee may seem like a whole lotta fuss about nothing.
+This method of brewing might seem like a whole lotta fuss about nothing.
 But it’s more to it than just a hipster trend.
 Pour over enables you to drink a higher-quality coffee because of its slower and more precise brewing process.

 Automatic Pour Over VS Automatic Drip

 Both of these machines are drip coffee makers, but the water is dispensed differently.